-To vote in the 2020 elections, you must be a registered voter.
+To vote in the 2021 Municipal Election, you must be a registered voter.
 You may pre-register to vote or you may register at the polls on Election Day.
-If you have moved, changed your name, or have not voted in the past four years, you must re-register to vote in 2020.
+If you have moved, changed your name, or have not voted in the past four years, you must re-register.